dotnet/arcade/automated-image-generation13997.md

 ### Goal
-The goal of this epic is to enable our team to be able to generate custom images by ourselfs and remove the dependency on DDFUN.
+The goal of this epic is to enable our team to be able to generate custom images by ourselves and remove the dependency on DDFUN.
 These are images which contains various versions of Visual Studio and various versions of Windows.
 We will introduce a new automated and monitored process which removes the need for manual steps done by DDFUN.

 When this is completed we will be able to:
 * generate images ourselves without spending time on coordination with DDFUN, similarly to other teams using Image Factory